JPG-lab/JPG-lab.github.io/index.md

 - Statistical analysis to evaluate primary care interventions
 - Application of different machine learning and AI tool to stratify brain gliomas by grade and mutation status

-You can use the [editor on GitHub](https://github.com/JPG-lab/jpglab.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.